Air (EP): Theme and composition

 Yeji contributed to the lyrics of the title track, which aims to convey the immersive experience she has while performing on stage.
 The song blends synth-pop elements with a strong bassline and a catchy hook.
-"Invasion" is an island-inspired track; "Can't Slow Me, No" brings high-energy beats infused with Latin rhythms; "258" closes the EP with "angelic vocals" layered over an uplifting EDM beat.
+"Invasion" is an island-inspired track; "Can't Slow Me, No" brings high-energy beats infused with Latin rhythms; "258" closes the EP with "angelic vocals" layered over an uplifting beat.

 Critical reception

 Chyenne Tatum of Grammy wrote that the EP "sees Yeji fully embrace the positively overwhelming sensations she feels when she's onstage".
-She described the lead single "Air" as having "dreamy synth-pop production", which is "immediately followed by three captivating tracks, 'Invasion', 'Can't Slow Me, No', and '258', that venture into some of the most tantalizing electronica and dance-pop sounds K-pop has heard in a long while".
+She described the lead single "Air" as having "dreamy synth-pop production", which is "immediately followed by three captivating tracks, "Invasion", "Can't Slow Me, No", and "258", that venture into some of the most tantalizing electronica and dance-pop sounds K-pop has heard in a long while".

+NME ranked "Air", the title track, among the best K-pop songs of 2025.
+"Yeji’s solo debut was one of 2025's most satisfying surprises.
+Over dark electro beats, the Itzy leader plays with the idea of being breathless and enjoying it, conveying this tension with a vulnerability that becomes more intense as the song moves toward its climax".